 At the famous Friedrichsbad, a 130-year old Roman-Irish bathhouse where Twain himself once bathed, you’ll find richly painted tiles and a pool with an ornate Beaux Arts dome, but clothing is not an option.
 And don’t expect to get dressed again for awhile – the compete bathing process takes over three hours, a 16-step ritual involving steam, scrubs, thermal water pools of varying temperatures … and views of the opposite sex you might not want to see!

-Where else to bathe in Germany’s most elegant spa town: Caracalla Therme
+Where else to bathe in Baden-Baden: Caracalla Therme

 Buff bathing isn’t for everyone, but with 12 natural hot springs churning out an impressive 800,000 litres of steaming water a day, hydrotherapy (healing treatments using water) is Baden-Baden’s raison d’etre.
 If you’re reluctant to bare it all but still want to soak, head to the more modern Caracalla Therme where swimsuits are required everywhere but the saunas.